Wednesday, January 29, 2014

 Rackham Building, Earl Lewis Room (Third Floor)

-This session considers personal statements as a form of argument and focuses on their underlying rhetoric.
+This session considers personal statements as forms of argument and focuses on their underlying rhetoric.

 This session considers personal statements as a form of argument and focuses on their underlying rhetoric.
 The workshop will:

 - Review examples of calls for proposals and decode their language to see more clearly how best to respond

 - Construct general principles about audiences for statements of purpose and how to write to meet their needs